Table of Contents

 - Medications: There are a variety of drugs that can be used to treat these conditions; talk to your health care provider about which ones might be right for you.

 - For more information, see The Well Project's article on Lipodystrophy Treatments and Metabolic Changes

 All symptoms of lipodystrophy

 - Diet and physical activity: Increasing physical activity and improving your diet may help with all of the symptoms of lipodystrophy.
 Physical activity can help reduce fat gain, build muscle, and reduce elevated lipid and glucose levels.

 Reducing the amount of saturated fats you eat may help reduce cholesterol levels.
 Saturated fats are found in animal products.
 Reducing the amount of fats and carbohydrates you eat may help reduce triglyceride levels.
-Some health care providers also recommend more fiber in the diet to help control insulin resistance and help decrease stomach fat.
+Increased fiber in the diet can help control insulin resistance and may help decrease stomach fat from lipodystrophy.

 While there is no definite proof that these methods will improve lipodystrophy, there is no down side to eating right and staying physically active.
 It is a good idea to speak with a nutritionist or dietician about the steps you can take to improve your diet and level of physical activity.

 If you are experiencing lipodystrophy it is especially important to take care of your body.
 It is important for you to keep all of your appointments with your health care provider, get regular lab tests, and tell your provider about any changes in the way you feel or in your body shape.
 Recording body measurements and weight on a regular basis, whether or not you are taking HIV medications, may give you valuable information down the road.